 The school provides hall lockers for student use during the school year.
 Lockers are to be kept clean inside and out.
 To facilitate this, general locker clean-outs are scheduled from time to time during which teachers will inspect lockers for orderliness and their condition.
 Gym lockers may also be assigned to student-athletes.
-In addition, the administration reserves the right to conduct periodic general or random locker inspections, and to inspect lockers of students for whom evidence indicates the possible presence of inappropriate, illegal or dangerous items according to Policy and Regulation 5412.
+In addition, the administration reserves the right to inspect lockers of students for whom evidence indicates the possible presence of inappropriate, illegal or dangerous items according to District Policy 5412.